fuadhasanshihab/bangla-web-fonts/public/fonts/ab-shapla/README.md

 - **Available Weights:** 400, 700
 - **Font Designer:** [Maksud Rahman, Muhammad Nazimuddaula, Tirana Khan](https://web.archive.org/web/20160408060023/http://www.amarbornomala.gov.bd/fonts/details/1)
 - **License:** This font is free for everyone to use, but its commercial distribution is strictly prohibited.

+## License Information:
+This font is licensed under the This font is free for everyone to use, but its commercial distribution is strictly prohibited. license.

 For more details, visit: [AB Shapla on Bangla Web Fonts](https://banglawebfonts.pages.dev/ab-shapla/#about).